Updated: 8 November 2019

 Check in regularly to see what's going on at the coolest festival on the planet - we've got backstage interviews, parties, showcases, travel tips, and lots more.

 Icelandair invites you to trim on a whim at Iceland Airwaves.
 Look sharp for your next appearance (on stage or in a crowd, it doesn’t matter) with a free haircut at the pop-up Hairwaves salon by Icelandair.
 Step up your hair game during Airwaves concerts at the Reykjavík Art Museum on Friday, November 8, or at Valshöllin on Saturday, November 9.
 Hairdressers will work their magic from around 7pm to midnight.
 No appointment needed!

 Whether you’re new to Iceland Airwaves or a seasoned pro, if you plan on joining the party this year, there are a few things you should know.
 Take a look at our insider’s guide for some top tips on how to have as much fun as possible in four days.

 Warm-ish clothing Reykjavík can be cold in November, but not so cold you’ll need to wear down jackets and moon boots; just bring what you would normally wear for the season.
 The main problem you’ll have to deal with is getting too hot once you’re inside.
 The events take place in a number of different locations in the downtown area and not all the venues will offer a cloakroom service.
 The best solution is to bring a warm, light coat you can easily tie around your waist, or a nice tote you can stuff your coat in.
-Note!
-A coat in a tote also makes a nice buffer for comfort in crowded places.
+Also, a coat in a tote makes a good buffer for comfort in crowded places.

 Earplugs Your daily dose of decibels will go through the roof during this festival, so if you care about your hearing, invest in some decent earplugs.
 They might also help you get some sleep if you’re staying in downtown Reykjavík.